Kim Ward: 2013–2014 legislative session

-Ward, along with a bipartisan group of State Senators, introduced legislation recommended by the Child Protection Task Force.
+Ward, along with a bipartisan group of state senators, introduced legislation recommended by the Child Protection Task Force.
 Ward's bills would alter who is a mandated reporter of child abuse and increase penalties for failing to report suspected child abuse.

 2019–2020 legislative session

 Ward was the sponsor of SB 1166, a proposed constitutional amendment which would require the General Assembly to vote to approve extending an emergency declaration beyond 21 days.

+2020-2021 legislative session

+Ward opposed an amendment to Act 16, the medical marijuana law, that would have allowed medical patients to grow six plants at home.
+Ward was the senator that made the motion to table the homegrow amendment introduced by senator Shariff Street in association with House Bill 1024.

-2020 Presidential Election
+2020 presidential election

-Following pressure by President Donald Trump, Ward was part of an effort calling on Congress to reject President-elect Joe Biden's win in Pennsylvania.
+Following pressure by president Donald Trump, Ward was part of an effort calling on Congress to reject president-elect Joe Biden's win in Pennsylvania.

 President pro tempore of the Pennsylvania Senate

-In November 2022, Ward was chosen to succeed President pro tempore of the Pennsylvania Senate Jake Corman on an interim basis from December 1 to January 2.
-On January 3, 2023, she was elected as the permanent President pro tempore for the legislative session, becoming Pennsylvania's first female President pro tempore.
-Following the resignation of Lieutenant Governor John Fetterman, Ward became acting lieutenant governor of Pennsylvania on January 3, 2023, and served (completing Fetterman's term) until January 17, 2023.
+In November 2022, Ward was chosen to succeed president pro tempore of the Pennsylvania Senate Jake Corman on an interim basis from December 1, 2022 to January 2, 2023.
+On January 3, 2023, she was elected as the permanent president pro tempore for the legislative session, becoming Pennsylvania's first female president pro tempore.
+Following the resignation of lieutenant governor John Fetterman, Ward became acting lieutenant governor on January 3, 2023, and served until January 17, 2023, completing Fetterman's term.